What is a FIR? Who is Eligible?

 Faculty-in-Residence (FIR) are faculty members from various academic disciplines who are committed to student learning beyond the traditional classroom environment and live on campus with their immediate family.
-A FIR can be a university appointed full-time faculty, lecturer, or visiting scholar at The University of North Carolina Greensboro.
+Faculty who are eligible to serve as FIR are current university-appointed, full-time faculty, lecturer, or visiting scholar at The University of North Carolina Greensboro.
 FIR interact and engage with students in the overall residential campus community.

 The Faculty-in-Residence (FIR) Program is one of the signature experiences at the University of North Carolina Greensboro which seeks to foster a community of care and facilitate an environment where learning and living are intertwined.
 The program intends to attract dynamic faculty with diverse interests and afford them the opportunity to engage in the life of the undergraduate residential community.
 The FIR program is a collaborative partnership sponsored by the Office of Housing and Residence Life, Division of Student Affairs and the Office of the Provost.

 Learning Reconsidered: A campus wide focus on the student experience (2004)